 Plenty of pizzazz for kids

-Because not all children have the manual dexterity (or patience) to thoroughly brush their teeth, this Oral-B electric toothbrush is designed to make brushing fun and more effective.
-The extra-soft brush head has a gentle mode ideal for super-sensitive gums or wobbly teeth.
+This Oral-B electric toothbrush is designed to make brushing fun and more effective for kids.
+The extra-soft brush head is ideal for super-sensitive gums or wobbly teeth.

 - Grippy Handle